A road bike groupset is the collection of components that make you stop and go – in other words, the drivetrain, shifters and brakes.

-Shimano groupsets explained
+Shimano groupsets: different levels explained

 Shimano is the oldest and most widely used of the three main brands.
 It began life in Japan in 1921 when Shozaburo Shimano decided to start making freewheels in a rented corner of a demolished celluloid factory.

 Fast-forward to today, and it’s become so successful that Shimano now accounts for half of the global bike components industry.

 Shimano road groupset hierarchy: